nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 *Aspect*: User interface of adding, editing and deleting claims

 * **Alternative 1 (Current choice):** One ‘claim’ command adds, edits and deletes
-    * Pros: Less commands for the user to remember
+    * Pros: Fewer commands for the user to remember
     * Cons: It is difficult to give proper error messages since we are not sure of the user intentions
 * **Alternative 2:** Different commands for add, edit and delete
     * Pros: Easier to implement